Harmony in Ultraviolet

-Harmony in Ultraviolet is the fourth studio album by Canadian electronic musician Tim Hecker.
+Harmony in Ultraviolet is the fourth studio album by the Canadian electronic musician Tim Hecker.
 It was recorded in two years, and released on October 16, 2006, via Kranky.
-The album has been described as genres such as ambient and experimental, and uses multiple instruments with distortion and samples.
-Some tracks evolve, and some titles reference myths.
+Described as ambient and experimental, it uses instruments including electric guitars, pipe organs, and keyboards, along with distortion and samples.
+With fifteen tracks, sounds change throughout them.
+The cover art depicts a memorial in Bologna about the Italian Resistance.

-Harmony in Ultraviolet received positive reviews from magazines such as Pitchfork, PopMatters, and Tiny Mix Tapes, and some described it as "sensual" and "strange".
-The album would appear in several rankings, including one from Pitchfork as the ninth best ambient album of all time.
+Harmony in Ultraviolet received positive reviews from magazines such as Pitchfork, PopMatters, and Tiny Mix Tapes.
+Critics focused on the structure of it, and comparisons were made to Hecker's earlier works and On Land by Brian Eno.
+It would appear in several rankings, including one from Pitchfork as the ninth best ambient album of all time.

 Background

 Tim Hecker is a Montreal-based musician known for his work in ambient music.
 He debuted under the name Jetone in 1996, and released techno.
 Under his real name, Hecker released the albums Haunt Me, Haunt Me Do It Again (2001), Radio Amor (2003), and Mirages (2004) before Harmony in Ultraviolet.
-His work has been positively reacted to by critics.
+His sound was influenced by rock and releases from Warp Records, including the works of Aphex Twin and Autechre.
+His works have been positively received by critics.